 Good cause is a valid reason for noncompliance with employment and/or self-sufficiency-related activities that are based on factors that are beyond the control of the noncompliant person.
 A claim of good cause must be verified and documented for member adds and recipients.
-Document the good cause determination on the DHS-71, Good Cause Determination and the FSSP under the "Participation and Compliance" tab.
+Document the good cause determination in Bridges and the FSSP under the "Participation and Compliance" tab.

-See "School Attendance" PEM 201 for good cause when minor parents do not attend school.
+See "School Attendance" BEM 201 for good cause when minor parents do not attend school.